How to Fix a Leaky Wall-Mounted Faucet

 - Pipe wrench (if needed)

-Determine where the leak is coming from.
+Pinpoint where the leak originates.
 Common leak sources include:

 - The spout